 Next, you’ll symbolize these points based on their type.

 1. Next to RocklandPlaces, point to the options button and choose Change Style.

 2. Under Choose an attribute to show, choose Type.

 3. For Select a drawing style, make sure Types (Unique symbols) is selected.

 5. A different color has been assigned to each location type.
 You can change these default colors later using the Illustrator tools you’re used to.
 But if you want to change the default symbols now, click them one at a time.

-For the example map, I went with a monochromatic scheme using shades of #002C3D.
-All of my symbols are dark blue with white outlines.
+For the example map, I went with a monochromatic blue color scheme.
+All of my symbols have a dark blue (#002C3D) fill and white outlines.
 And instead of using four categories, I narrowed it down to two.
 I made indoor things (museums and public services) circles, while outdoor things (parks and marinas) are diamonds.

 6. When you are happy with your symbology changes, click OK to commit them to your map.

-At the top of the Compilation window, you can see that the DPI is set to 96.
+At the top of the Compilation window, you can see that the PPI is set to 96.
 That’s fine for the web, but these maps are going to be printed.